AllenCellModeling/napari-aicsimageio/.napari/DESCRIPTION.md

     * Any formats supported by [aicsimageio](https://github.com/AllenCellModeling/aicsimageio)
     * Any additional format supported by [imageio](https://github.com/imageio/imageio)

-## Installation
-**Stable Release:** `pip install napari-aicsimageio`<br>
-**Development Head:** `pip install git+https://github.com/AllenCellModeling/napari-aicsimageio.git`

 ### Plugin Variants

 ![screenshot of plugin sorter showing that napari-aicsimageio-in-memory should be placed above napari-aicsimageio-out-of-memory](https://github.com/AllenCellModeling/napari-aicsimageio/tree/main/images/plugin-sorter.png)

-There are two variants of this plugin that are created during installation:
+There are two variants of this plugin that are added during installation:
-* `aicsimageio-in-memory`, which reads the image fully into memory
+* `aicsimageio-in-memory`, which reads an image fully into memory
-* `aicsimageio-out-of-memory`,
-which delays reading ZYX chunks until requested for large file support
+* `aicsimageio-out-of-memory`, which delays reading ZYX chunks until required.
+This allows for incredible large files to be read and displayed.

 ## Examples of Features